stfc/cloud-docs/source/howto/ShareDirectoryBetweenLinuxHostsWithNFS.rst

 ============================================================================================================
-How to share a directory on a Linux host on a private network with another Linux host on the same Network
+Share a directory between Linux hosts on the same Network using NFS
 ============================================================================================================

 ########